chensxb97/Homework_2/README.txt

 During the merging process, charOffset and stringLength values for each term are updated in the dictionary.

 Lastly, we save the finalised output postings file consisting of all merged posting lists.
-We also save the finalised dictionary where we pickle it such that we will be able to store it in memory for easy use in search.py
+We also save the finalised dictionary as a pickled file so that they could be easily re-loaded in memory to be used in search.py.
-We also delete all unnecessary files (such as the block posting files for each block, which are no longer necessary as they have been merged).
+We also delete all unnecessary files (such as the block posting files for each block as they have already been merged).

 = Searching =

 The search algorithm takes in the pickled dictionary, postings file, queries file as input arguments.
 The objective is to process each query and arrive at its list of docIds.

-For each query, we implemented the Shunting Yard algorithm to transform each query to a processable format.
+Before reading the query, we first implement the Shunting Yard algorithm to transform each query to a processable format.
 After running through the algorithm, each query will be stored in an output queue, using the Reverse Polish notation as shown below.

 Before: peter AND (john OR NOT jane)